 We're here to help - just ask

-Consult your nearest Hunter LLS Biosecurity Ranger who has the knowledge and experience to assist you to manage wild rabbits and other invasive species by:
+Consult your nearest Hunter LLS Biosecurity Officer who has the knowledge and experience to assist you to manage wild rabbits and other invasive species by:

 - providing advice

 - supplying baits and traps

 - becoming involved with other control techniques such as trapping programs